kgish/nrwl-coding-assignment-2018-paduqy/README.md

 ## Error handling

-When making calls to the
+When making calls to the server API and an exception occurs, we handle this by returning a default "safe" value and displaying the error, for now just logging a message to the console.

 ```
 ngOnInit(): void {